-- 1 Display the Fonts pane of the Usage dialog box (Utilities menu) to confirm that all fonts are available.
-Then check the Pictures pane of the Usage dialog box to confirm that all imported pictures are linked to the document and display a status of OK. - 2 Choose File > Collect for Output.
-The Collect for Output dialog box displays. - 3 Display the Collect for Output tab.
+- 1. Display the Fonts pane of the Usage dialog box (Utilities menu) to confirm that all fonts are available.
+Then check the Pictures pane of the Usage dialog box to confirm that all imported pictures are linked to the document and display a status of OK. - 2.
+Choose File > Collect for Output.
+The Collect for Output dialog box displays. - 3.
+Display the Collect for Output tab.
 When you use this feature, a report is generated automatically.
 To generate only this report, check Report Only in the Collect for Output tab.
-If you uncheck this box, you can check one or more of the following boxes: - The Layout option copies the project file to the specified target folder.
+If you uncheck this box, you can check one or more of the following boxes: - The Layouts as Project option copies the project file to the specified target folder.
 In the selection box you can see all layouts of your project.
-Check or uncheck the ones you want to collect.

-- The Linked Pictures option copies imported picture files that must remain linked to the document for high-resolution output.
+Check or uncheck the ones you want to collect. - The Linked Pictures option copies imported picture files that must remain linked to the document for high-resolution output.
 When QuarkXPress collects pictures with the document, the path to each collected picture is updated to reflect the new file locations in the "Pictures" folder within the target folder.
 If you have more than one layout selected, then all images of all selected layouts will be collected. - The Color Profiles option copies any International Color Consortium (ICC) profiles associated with the document or imported pictures.
-If you have more than one layout selected, then all ICC profiles used in all selected layouts will be collected. - Mac OS X only: The Screen Fonts option copies any screen fonts required for displaying the document.
+If you have more than one layout selected, then all ICC profiles used in all selected layouts will be collected.

+- Mac OS X only: The Screen Fonts option copies any screen fonts required for displaying the document.
 If you have more than one layout selected, then all screen fonts used in all seelcted layouts will be collected. - Mac OS X only: The Printer Fonts option copies any printer fonts required for printing the document.
 If you have more than one layout selected, then all printer fonts used in all selected layouts will be collected. - Windows only: The Fonts option copies any fonts required for printing the document.
-If you have more than one layout selected, then all fonts used in all selected layouts will be collected. - On Mac OS X, TrueType fonts function as both screen fonts and printer fonts.
+If you have more than one layout selected, then all fonts used in all selected layouts will be collected. - The Interactivity Assets option copies any images, videos, and audio files related to HTML5 interactivy that have been applied to layout items to the "Interactivity Assets" folder. - The App Assets option copies any items related to an App (i.e. App icons and certificates that you specified during Export as iOS/Android App) to the "App Assets" folder. - → On Mac OS X, TrueType fonts function as both screen fonts and printer fonts.
 If your document uses only TrueType fonts, QuarkXPress will collect them either when you check Screen Fonts or when you check Printer Fonts.
-If your document uses a combination of TrueType and Type 1 fonts, or uses only Type 1 fonts, check both Screen Fonts and Printer Fonts to be sure the Type 1 fonts are collected completely. - 4 Click Save. - When you choose to collect fonts, QuarkXPress will also collect fonts within imported EPS files, if those fonts are active on your computer. - The Collect for Output feature is not designed for use with layouts that have been customized for export in the App Studio issue formats.
+If your document uses a combination of TrueType and Type 1 fonts, or uses only Type 1 fonts, check both Screen Fonts and Printer Fonts to be sure the Type 1 fonts are collected completely. - 4.
+Click Save. - → When you choose to collect fonts, QuarkXPress will also collect fonts within imported EPS files, if those fonts are active on your computer. - The Collect for Output feature is not designed for use with layouts that have been customized for export in the App Studio issue formats.
 You can use this feature with such layouts, but it will not collect all of the assets used in App Studio interactivity, and it will not collect every layout in a layout family.